Bye For Now

 Our 2023 Journeys Cruise

-In October of 2023 Harold and I embarked on a 14 Night Carnival “Journeys” cruise to the Eastern Caribbean out of Galveston, Texas.
-I booked this cruise the year before when I saw the itinerary went to most all the ports (plus a few more) that we were supposed to go on in March of 2020 to celebrate our 40th anniversary.
-That 2020 10 Night cruise was cancelled due to Covid-19 hysteria.
-So, 3 1/2 years later we finally got to go on our eastern Caribbean Cruise on the Carnival Dream.
+We booked this cruise the year before when I saw the itinerary went to most all of the ports that we were supposed to go on in March of 2020 to celebrate our 40th anniversary.
+That cruise was cancelled due to the Covid-19 hysteria.
+So, over three and a half years later, we finally got to go on our Eastern Caribbean Cruise!

 Our Itinerary: